-Dr. Andre Perry, Founding Dean of Urban Education at Davenport University, started his journey at Allegheny in 1989.
+Dr. Andre Perry, is a David M. Rubenstein Fellow in the Metropolitan Policy Program at the Brookings Institution.
+His research focuses on race and structural inequality, education, and economic inclusion.
+Perry has been a founding Dean of Urban Education at Davenport University, and started his journey at Allegheny in 1989.
 He credits its liberal arts education with providing him a foundation for success in becoming a public intellectual and expert in educational policy.

 “Allegheny exposed me to multi-disciplinary knowledge in an intimate environment where I could question and be vulnerable.
 This foundation is essential if you want longevity in whatever field you are going into.”